whi-ming/whi-ming/README.md

 On this page you will find a collection of all my projects, whether they were for a friend, school, or even just for fun.

-- 🔭 I’m currently working on: ...
+- 🔭 I’m currently working on: My website!
 - 🌱 I’m currently learning: Data Structures, Algorithims, and Optimization
 - 📫 How to reach me: whimingj@gmail.com
 <!--